Examining Trey Lance through the lens of James Wiseman, Jordan Poole, and Jonathan Kuminga

 The Bay Area is an asymmetrical place.
 The local sports teams, however, have an eerie symmetry about them.

-The San Francisco 49ers, the San Francisco Giants, and the Golden State Warriors have had to face various crossroads between their presents and their future.
+The San Francisco 49ers, the San Francisco Giants, and the Golden State Warriors have had to face various crossroads between their presence and their future.
 At each of these crossroads, they all miscalculated.

+In 2020, the 49ers felt like they needed to upgrade over Jimmy G and the Warriors didn’t think their aging stars had much left in the tank.
+Working off limited info, neither team was extremely wrong... just wrong enough.

 The young, talented rookies fell into this gap and this gap swallowed them whole.
 There’s varying levels of raw potential and playability across Trey Lance, James Wiseman, Jordan Poole, and Jonathan Kuminga.
 Altogether, factors completely outside their control have shaped their careers in the Bay Area.
 Starting tonight, the rest of this preseason will show us which of those trajectories Trey Lance will continue on.